-The Group currently uses derivative financial instruments to hedge future payments for energy purchases in the US and currency hedges for future USD payments from foreign currency liabilities in Canada.
-It also uses derivative financial instruments to hedge future variable USD interest payments on the USD loan (Facility B-1) and variable EUR interest payments on the euro loan (Facility B-2).
+The Group currently uses derivative financial instruments to hedge future payments for energy purchases in the United States, and currency hedges for future USD payments from foreign currency liabilities in Canada and for future euro payments from foreign liabilities in the United States.
+It also uses derivative financial instruments to hedge future variable USD interest payments on the USD loan.
 These hedges are subject to hedge accounting in accordance with IFRS (cash flow hedges).
-The average hedge rate for energy purchases is USD 29.94 (EUR 24.40) per megawatt hour (previous year: USD 30.56 (EUR 27.20)), and USD 1.278/CAD 1 for currency hedges; the fixed interest rate is 0.46 % and the interest cap is 0.25 %.
-Furthermore, cash flows in the currencies USD, EUR, BRL and COP are essentially hedged outside hedge accounting, using currency forwards and NDFs.
+The average hedge rate for energy purchases is USD 30.58 (EUR 27.00) per megawatt hour (previous year: USD 29.94 (EUR 24.40)), and for currency hedges